Results of the War of 1812: Economic impact

-Although the War of 1812 severely damaged the American economy because of the British blockade, the aftermath of the war gave a dramatic boost to American manufacturing capabilities.
+Although the War of 1812 severely damaged the American economy because of the British blockade, the aftermath of the war gave a dramatic boost to American manufacturing capabilities, led to a sharp decrease in goods prices, and the strengthening of the dollar.
 The British blockade of the American coast had created a shortage of cotton cloth, which led the Americans to create a cotton-manufacturing industry that began at Waltham, Massachusetts, by Francis Cabot Lowell.
 The war also spurred on the construction of the Erie Canal, and the project was built to promote commercial links and was perceived to have military uses if the need ever arose.

 As the charter of the First Bank of the United States had been allowed to expire in 1811, the federal government was ill-prepared to finance the war and so resorted to such expediencies as the suspension of specie payment and the issuance of Treasury Notes.
 Those actions set a precedent for future federal responses to financial crises.
 Also, the exposure of the nation's financial weaknesses partly explained the decision for Congress to charter the Second Bank of the United States in 1816.
 The readiness of southern leaders, especially John C. Calhoun, to support such a measure also indicates a high degree of national feeling.
 Perhaps the clearest sign of a new sense of national unity was the victorious Democratic-Republican Party, with its longtime foes, the Federalist Party, vanishing from national politics.
 The result was an Era of Good Feelings, which had the lowest level of partisanship that was ever seen.

 Canadians, however, contrasted their postwar economic stagnation to the booming American economy, which Desmond Morton believed to have led to the Rebellions of 1837.
 During the war, Bermuda privateers, with their fast Bermuda sloops, were to capture 298 ships.
 The total captures by all British naval or privateering vessels between the Great Lakes and the West Indies was 1,593 vessels.